soltex1/Goodreads-Price-Tracker/README.md

 * [Backend](https://github.com/soltex1/goodreads-price-tracker-backend) **Node**
 * [Frontend](https://github.com/soltex1/goodreads-price-tracker-frontend) **React**

 The project already has the latest version of the frontend compiled.
-However, you can also access the source code repostory through the link above.
+However, you can also access the source code repository through the link above.

 ### How It Works

+1. Make a request to the [Goodreads API](https://www.goodreads.com/api) in order to figure it out if the user exists.

+2. Get the books from the `want-to-read` list and parse.

+3. For each book, get the price in the available stores, and send a [socket.io](https://socket.io/) event.

+This tree points are the main steps of how the application works.
+The endpoint that send a request to the Goodreads API is the /user/books?